Architects: STUDIO UP

 Architects: Lea Pelivan + Toma Plejić / STUDIO UP

-Project team: Irena Bakić, Josipa Baričević, Nikola Brlek, Luka Cvitan, Jelena Martić, Marko Salopek, Hana Svatoš-Ražnjević, Vanda Trifunović
+Project Team: Irena Bakić, Josipa Baričević, Nikola Brlek, Luka Cvitan, Jelena Martić, Marko Salopek, Hana Svatoš-Ražnjević, Vanda Trifunović

 Collaboration: Velcon Projekt: Albert Pavlović, Veljko Nižetić, Lidija Nizić, Marko Sardelić (cosntruction design)

-Photographs: Miljenko Bernfest, Marko Salopek
+Photographs: Miljenko Bernfest & Marko Salopek

-Shenzhen and Hong Kong Bi-City Biennale takes place since 2005, with ‘urbanisation’ as a set long-term theme.
+From the architect.
+Shenzhen and Hong Kong Bi-City Biennale takes place since 2005, with 'urbanisation' as a set long-term theme.
 This year, the chosen chief curator is Terence Riley, internationally reckognized architect and curator.
 Among his significant projects are leading the renovation and expansion of Museum of Modern Art (New York) and The Miami Art Museum.
 In his curatorial statement for the 2011 Bienale, Terence Riley conceived a rather simple, axiomatic but powerful theme: Architecture creates cities – Cities create architecture.